philzook58/philzook58.github.io/_posts/2025-06-23-telescope_tries.md

 # Bits and Bobbles

 It would be interesting to take Telescopes are tries deeply into the database system.
 I think down this road lies an interesting idea of a dependently typed egraph.
 Asserting definitional equality would be the analog of an egglog union.
 This is ultimately not that surprising.
-Generalized Algebraic theories was one of the original motivations of egglog.
-See also Bidlingmaier Eqlog.
+Generalized Algebraic theories was one of the original motivations of egglog ( <https://www.philipzucker.com/egglog2-monic/> <https://www.philipzucker.com/notes-on-synthesis-and-equation-proving-for-catlab-jl/> and other posts in that era).
+See also Bidlingmaier Eqlog <https://github.com/eqlog/eqlog>.

 Something interesting is that the "Type" gives you a way to refer to the collection of things that all have the same first N columns.
 These are first class sets.